Resource type: Newspapers, magazines and comics

 The first newspaper in the UK to be created specifically for young people between the ages of 7 and 14, First News is delivered every Friday as a print or digital edition.
-The newspaper covers politics, entertainment, sports and science, and includes both bite-size news items and in-depth special reports on topical issues.
-Independently owned and with no political affiliations, First News delivers global news stories in an accessible way to inspire an interest in the wider issues of the day while providing reassuring context to more complex topics, at the same time helping students to develop the skills that will allow them to distinguish between news and ‘fake news’.
+The newspaper covers current affairs, entertainment, sports and science, and includes both bite-size news items and in-depth special reports on topical issues.
+Independently owned and with no political affiliations, First News delivers global news stories in an accessible way and helps students develop the skills that will allow them to distinguish between news and ‘fake news’.

 As well as the weekly newspaper, First News Education provides additional resources to support learning through global news.

-- Weekly printable activity sheets with comprehensions, quizzes, vocabulary puzzles and debates, all based on the week’s news stories.
+- Engage Printables are printable literacy activity sheets with comprehensions, quizzes, vocabulary puzzles and debates, all based on the week’s news stories.
 Activity sheets are created in three reading levels for KS2 and KS3, allowing teachers to tailor activities for groups or individual students.

-Cost: From £54 for a single copy of the printed newspaper delivered every week during term time.
+Cost: From £62 for a single copy of the printed newspaper delivered every week during term time.
 Find costs for different subscription packages here.